adamhartford/Ladybug/README.md

 # Ladybug
-Swift HTTP client built on WKWebView and jQuery's $.ajax.
+Swift HTTP client built on WKWebView and XHR.
 Just for kicks.
 Don't use this :)

 ### Usage